Sergey Naryshkin: Chairman of the State Duma (2011-2016)

 Naryshkin was elected to the State Duma, the lower house of the Russian parliament in December 2011.
 When the Duma began meeting for its new term on 21 December 2011, Naryshkin was elected as Chairman of the State Duma; he received 238 votes in favor of his candidacy, while 88 deputies opposed him.

 In June 2012, Naryshkin signed a resolution on setting up a culture council under the State Duma speaker.
 The council is “a standing advisory body”.
 The tasks of the council are “the examination and drafting of initiatives on topical problems of legislative regulations in culture and associated industries, the development of recommendations on culture for the use in lawmaking”.

 On 2 September 2013, Naryshkin stated that there are no political prisoners in today's Russia.

 Since the rise of tensions between European Union and Russia in 2014, Naryshkin was perceived as one of the main coordinators of contacts with European far-right and far-left parties supporting Russian foreign policy in Europe.

-2014 sanctions
+Sanctions

-As a result of the 2014 Crimean crisis, the federal government of the United States under Barack Obama blacklisted Naryshkin and other close friends of the Russian president, including Sergei Ivanov and Gennadi Timchenko.
+As a result of the annexation of Crimea by the Russian Federation, the federal government of the United States under Barack Obama blacklisted Naryshkin and other close friends of the Russian president, including Sergei Ivanov and Gennadi Timchenko.
 Nevertheless, he officially visited the U.S., along with other Russian top security chiefs, at the end of January 2018.

+He was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.

+His son, Andrey Naryshkin, had EU residence in Hungary, a registered address in Budapest and actively appealed the decision against its revocation in 2022.
+Naryshkin's other relatives also frequently travelled across Europe between 2018 and 2021.